ArthurJoseBona/number-guessing-game/README.md

 A simple **Command-Line Interface (CLI) number guessing game** in Java, where the computer randomly selects a number and the user has to guess it within a limited number of attempts.

+This project is based on the [Number Guessing Game challenge from roadmap.sh](https://roadmap.sh/projects/number-guessing-game)

 ---

 ## Table of Contents